What is a Proposal?

 3. It’s Not About You

 The pitfall of writing proposals is the belief that you should highlight how remarkable your project is.
 The content shouldn’t revolve around you, but rather on your prospects.
-Nobody is really interested in reading a ten-page document about your accomplishments and marketing ventures.
+Nobody is really interested in reading a ten-page document about your accomplishments and marketing proposal and ventures.
 Write about your prospects and how they can make use of your expertise, resources, and wealth of experience.

 4. Steer Clear of Printed Copies

 With the convenience of online documentation, hard copies are more likely to be sent to the trash bin because they are slower, old-fashioned ways to reach your readers.
 In today’s world, the Internet and email marketing are the fastest ways to compel people to take action.
-Statistics show the average time to receive a hard-copy-only proposal was almost 29 days, whereas proposals sent online only took 18 days and were 18% more likely to close the deal.
+Statistics show the average time to receive a hard-copy-only proposal was almost 29 days, whereas business proposals sent online only took 18 days and were 18% more likely to close the deal.

 5. Keep It Short, But Not Too Short

-Did you know that proposals less than 5 pages are 31% more likely to win business deals than the lengthy ones?
+Did you know that Simple proposals less than 5 pages are 31% more likely to win business deals than the lengthy ones?
 Hence, brevity is important.
 Keep content concise and easy to read by avoiding flowery words and other unnecessary details.
 Keep it brief, but not to the point that it falls short of relevance and completeness.

 6. Use the Active Voice

 Writing in the active voice is recommended because the reader knows the subject of the sentence is performing the action.
 It becomes much relatable.
-This voice is preferred when writing proposals and other business documents since sentences written in the passive voice sound less relevant.
+This voice is preferred when writing business proposals and other business documents since sentences written in the passive voice sound less relevant.